walles/px/README.md

 * When given the `--top` flag and enough permissions, record per process IO usage and present that in one or more columns.

+# TODO misc
+* In the details report, if the current process has a working directory that isn't `/`, list all other processes that have the same working directory.

 # DONE
 * Make `px` list all processes with PID, owner, memory usage (in % of available RAM), used CPU time, full command line